ellcom/InterfaceBuilderLab/Interface Builder.md

-To create the above example, three Views will be placed onto a root view, theses sub Views are called GreenView, RedView and BlueView.
+To create the above example, three Views will be placed onto a root view, theses sub Views are called `GreenView`, `RedView` and `BlueView`.